5 Events Worth Travelling For In Europe

 Here we’re getting back to sports, but as with the Cheltenham Festival, the appeal is far beyond the main athletic event.
 That event is one of many grand prix races on the Formula 1 schedule, and to be sure it includes the best drivers in the world and is always exciting.
 This is not your average racing event, however.

 The track winds all through the gorgeous seaside city of Monte Carlo and turns the same city into a livelier place for several days.
-Even if you go to the grand prix only to witness the practice sessions (which is actually recommended as a more affordable way to see the cars and drivers up close), you’ll get to hang out in one of the world’s prettiest cities at its very best.
+Even if you go to the grand prix only to witness the practice sessions you’ll get to hang out in one of the world’s prettiest cities at its very best.
+Which is actually the more affordable way to see the cars and drivers up close.

 Don’t miss out nearby: Turin Italy – When to Go and What to See